algolia/jekyll-algolia/docs-src/src/github-pages.md

 - Find your GitHub repository in the list and activate it

 _You should also uncheck the "Build pull request updates" in the options.
-This will avoid re-indexing your date every time you receive a pull request._
+This will avoid re-indexing your data every time you receive a pull request._

 ![Travis configuration](./assets/images/travis-config.png)